HA Failover Budget Calculator

 - RTO

-- Recovery time objective, the maximum acceptable delay before service is restored.
+- Recovery time objective, the maximum acceptable service interruption for the workload or service tier.

 - RPO